rachfop/takomo-docs/docs/stacks/templating-with-handlebars.md

 }
 ```

-We also have another file that contains environment specific settings:
+We also have another file that contains environment-specific settings:

 ```json title="prod.json"
 {